Best Bluetooth speakers in 2025 reviewed and rated

 Cons

-Styled like the amps that made Marshall’s name, the second-gen Emberton certainly merits its position in our best Bluetooth speaker list and what’s more, it doesn’t need a team of roadies to shift it.
-Built small but mighty, its compact proportions are complemented by a premium finish – complete with metal grilles front and back.
-But don’t let its palm-sized form factor fool you: the upgraded Emberton II packs more punch than ever.
+Styled like the amps that made Marshall’s name, the second-gen Emberton definitely earns its place on our best Bluetooth speaker list – and what’s more, you don’t need a team of roadies to cart it around.
+It’s small but mighty, with compact proportions that are easy to stash in a bag.
+We’re big fans of the premium finish too – those metal grilles front and back give it proper stage presence, even if it’s just sitting on a coffee table.

 6. Dali Katch G2